 8. You just can’t WAIT to meet your little one

 If your due date is approaching, or you’ve already passed it, you’ll find yourself wanting to try anything to get your baby to appear.
 You might find yourself obsessively researching for old wives’ tales that claim to induce labour – like eating a spicy curry, snacking on fresh pineapple, and even having sex with your partner (remember that?!)
-Unfortunately every pregnancy is different, so what works for some women won’t for others – and your baby probably knows exactly when he wants to appear anyway!
+Unfortunately every pregnancy is different, so what works for some women won’t for others – and your baby probably knows exactly when they want to appear anyway!
 Just enjoy having time to yourself in the last child-free days before everything changes…